|Birds in Suriname, South America|

 Records of (sub)species new for Suriname since November 2009.

-It makes the total number of species for Suriname now standing on 750 (August 2015).
+It makes the total number of species for Suriname now standing on 752 (April 2018).
 For all these birds, distribution maps are available on the individual pages.
 For 20 species that we recognise, we have, besides the observations, no physical evidence.
+So they are hypothetical.
+A special case is also mentioned there.
 See the second list on this page.
-A second book by the same authors "Field Guide to the Birds of Suriname" also gives a justification for the birds on the Suriname list.
+A second book by the same authors

 |Rusty Tinamou||Crypturellus brevirostris||Heard and reported by a RAP expedition, headed by Brian O'Shea, in the far south of Suriname, near the Kutari camp in September 2010.|